agiletodd/TrueNarrative.io/README.md

 ## 🚀 Get Started in 5 Steps

-### 1. Download the Code
+### 1. Fork the Repo

-Open your terminal and run:
+Go to https://github.com/agiletodd/TrueNarrative.io and click the Fork button in the top-right to create your own copy of the project.

+Then clone your fork by running:

 ```bash
 git clone https://github.com/YOUR_USERNAME/TrueNarrative.io.git
 cd TrueNarrative.io
 ```

-Or just download the ZIP and open the folder in your editor.

-From here [https://github.com/agiletodd/TrueNarrative.io](https://github.com/agiletodd/TrueNarrative.io) click on the 'Code' button and select 'Download ZIP' from the drop down.

----
+📝 Do not clone the original repo directly.
+You'll be working from your own fork.

 ### 2. Install All Dependencies